conan-io/docs/reference/workspace_files.rst

          return MyWs

-To define that our super-build project will be a CMake project that uses the ``CMakeToolchain`` and ``CMakeDeps`` generators to integrate and find the external package dependencies.
+It defines that our super-build project will be a CMake project that uses the ``CMakeToolchain`` and ``CMakeDeps`` generators to integrate and find the external package dependencies.
 It is not necessary that the ``ConanFile`` defines ``requires`` at all, they will be computed by aggregating the requires of all packages in the workspace.